Sahanaroy1/Text_Editor/README.md

 ## Acceptance Criteria
 * It's done when I open the application in visual studio code I see the client server folder.
-* It's done when `npm run start:dev` is given in the terminal after npm install the application starts the backend and serves the client.
+* It's done when `npm run start:dev` is given in the terminal after `npm install` the application starts the backend and serves the client.
 * It's done when the text editor is run from the terminal I can see the javascipt files bundled up using webpack.
 * It's done when the webpack plugins are run I can see the HTML file, service worker, and a manifest file.
 * It's done when the nex-gen Javascript is being used I can see text editor still functions in the browser without errors.
 * It's done when you open the text editor in localhost:3000 you can see the IndexedDB has immediately created a database storage.
 * It's done when the content is entered and subsequently clicked off of the DOM window then the content is being saved in the IndexedDB.
 * It's done when the text editor is reopened the content is retrieved from the IndexedDB.
-* It's done when the install me is being clicked then the application is downloaded as an icon on the mac screen.
+* It's done when the install me is being clicked then the application is downloaded as an icon.
 * It's done when the application is loaded then i have the registered service worker using workbox.
 * It's done when I register the service worker then I have my static asstes pre cached upon loading along with subsequent pages ans static assets.
 * It'd done when the application is deployed in Render I should have proper build script for the webpack application.